dcxSt/DATA_SILSO_HISTO_search/README.md

 ## Jupyter notebooks:

+**Schwabe Drawings data.ipynb**  [code blocks = 11]

+**Stacked Area Charts.ipynb**  [code blocks = 9]  Some stacked area charts of the data, it's purpose is similar to the event-plot but allows us to see more clearely how the tables are constructed from 1860 to 1870.
+The stacked area charts also allows us to see where there are not many observations being made.
+Unfortunately the method is not optimally designed, it does the job but you may have to wait a while for it to load...
+For instance it takes about 1 minuet to load a 40 year time interval which is NOT GOOD :(, you shoulda taken comp 257 lol, if you wanna make inneficient algorithems at least do it in c or java or smt...
+The fluctuations you see in the drawings are seasonal.

 **suspicious sunspots plots.ipynb**  [code blocks = 21]  This notebook displays sunspot numbers which are unusually big.
 Here is also where the graphs that show the edits I made to Tacchini's data is stored.

 **random_plots_and_graphs.ipynb**  [code blocks = 14]  Here there are the plots where I discovered Carrington and Kew's anomalous data which turned out to be the area measurements

 **derived_plots.ipynb**  [code blocks = 8]  Shitty notebook that isn't very useful, I think I made this one before the other two, it has some Secchi plots as well as Carrington plots

-**Frequency and number of observation plots.ipynb**  [code blocks = 16]  The following plots are to do with when and where who is recording what we have bar-charts that display the number of data-points associated with each observer and an event-plot that show for each observer, when they recorded the data they did

-**Schwabe.ipynb**  [code blocks = 7]  Testing the home-made method: display_seperate_flags_all.
+**Schwabe early notebook.ipynb**  [code blocks = 7]  Testing the home-made method: display_seperate_flags_all.
 There isn't very much content in this notebook.

+**Frequency and number of observation plots.ipynb**  [code blocks = 21]  The following plots are to do with when and where who is recording what we have bar-charts that display the number of data-points associated with each observer and an event-plot that show for each observer, when they recorded the data they did

 **MittDBPython.ipynb**  [code blocks = 18]  One of the first Jupiter notebooks created, it's pretty useless now